Best Walking Shoes of 2024 | Field Tested and Reviewed - Outdoors Magic

 What we didn’t like: barefoot style isn’t got everyone

-The Tracker Decon from British brand Vivobarefoot is part of a wider genre of footwear known as ‘barefoot’ shoes.
+The Primus Trailknit from British brand Vivobarefoot is part of a wider genre of footwear known as ‘barefoot’ shoes.
 It’s a type of footwear designed to encourage a more natural and intuitive style of walking, in turn producing less impact on your muscles and joints.
 While not for everyone, if you’re the type of person that’s fed up with ultra cushioned footwear and want to find something with a bit more ‘feel’ for the trail, this is a pair worth considering

 As is typical of barefoot shoes, we found these to be very roomy around the toes but they still felt secure around the heel and midfoot.
 They also provided a nice bit of bite on steep, typically slippery surfaces.
 The stretchy upper was comfortable and breathable and gave the shoe a slipper-like feel.